Helena Rubinstein came to the United States as a penniless Polish immigrant who went on to build one of the largest cosmetics empires in history.

 Important caveat: this is for retail advertisers whose brands and products are already known.
 This is not nearly as effective for a pure DR offer — note the absence of an order coupon.

-You can download the ambient listen online and easily spend a half-hour studying all the copy and design elements.
+You can download the PDF of this ad and easily spend a half-hour studying all the copy and design elements.

 Back to Helena Rubinstein.